valwade275/valwade275.github.io/wiki/gardening/FireCider.md

+---
+title: Fire Cider
+---

 # So What's the Big Deal with Fire Cider?
+##### July 2024
 Fire cider is a folk remedy and tonic, that, as far as I know, has existed in various forms across the US'ian South for decades.
 It is meant to be consumed in small amounts.
-Just like [fermented honey](gardening/FermentedHoney.md), the recipe is flexible.
+Just like [fermented honey](./FermentedHoney.md), the recipe is flexible.
 All you need is some quality ACV (organic is preferable but not necessary) as your base.

 - [Mountain Rose Herbs Fire Cider Recipe](https://blog.mountainroseherbs.com/fire-cider)